Are High-Yield Checking Accounts Worth It?

 A high-yield checking account can also be a smart choice if you already use—or plan to use—multiple financial services from the same bank.
 By consolidating your accounts, you can take full advantage of the perks and rewards your bank offers, not to mention it can make it easier to track your finances at one financial institution.

 Setting up a high-yield checking account is easy, too.
-With Arkansas Federal, you can apply online and get started in less than 10 minutes.
+With Arkansas Federal, you can open your account online in minutes.

-High-yield checking accounts offer some great perks to help your money work harder.
+There are many benefits of high-yield checking accounts that help your money work harder.
 One of the biggest advantages is the higher interest rates—many accounts offer an APY of 3% or more, which is much better than what you’d get with a regular checking or savings account.

 Another big plus is that your funds are insured and safe, just like a traditional checking account.
 The FDIC or NCUA backs most high-yield accounts, so your money is protected.